 10 Content Marketing Tools To Discover New Content

-If you don’t know what to write about, there are many tools that can help you come up with content ideas and discover new content to write about.
-Let’s begin with these
+If you don’t know what to write about, many tools can help you come up with content ideas and discover new content topics.
+Let’s begin with these:

-- Reddit Reddit is another great way to discover what’s trending and get inspiration on a variety of topics.
+- Reddit Reddit is another great way to find out what’s trending and get inspiration on a variety of issues.

 - Flipboard– Flipboard helps you see the stories and news that are happening.
-It’s a nifty tool to use to see what’s trending, which in turn can give you ideas on what to write about.
+It’s a nifty tool to use to see what’s trending, which in turn can give you ideas.

 - Feedly– Feedly is a great tool to follow your favorite blogs and websites and see other content to take ideas from.